Friday, 7 June 2024

 Time limits

-Medical negligence claims have strict time limits, outlined in the Limitations Act 1985 (ACT).
-Generally, a claim in medical negligence must be bought within three years of the injury claimed occurring.
+Medical negligence claims have strict time limits, outlined in the Limitation Act 1985 (ACT).
+Generally, a claim in medical negligence must be brought within three years of the injury claimed occurring.
 For diseases and disorders that do not show symptoms immediately, you have three years from the date you become aware of the injury and its origin.
-Outside of this limitation period, you will generally be unable to bring a claim, so it is vitally important that you act quickly if you suspect you have suffered from medical negligence.
+Outside of this limitation period, you will generally be unable to bring a claim, so it is vitally important that you act quickly if you suspect you have suffered harm or injury from medical negligence.

 There is an additional requirement that you must send a written notice to the people or organisations that you are making the claim against to inform them that you intend to pursue proceedings.
 Time limits also apply to the sending of these notices.